Amanda Naccarato | Review

 Silence says so much

-The use of silence in A Quiet Place creates this uneasily eerie atmosphere where even the slightest noise will attract these terrifying creatures.
+The use of silence in A Quiet Place creates this eerie atmosphere where even the slightest noise will attract these terrifying creatures.

 The family has so efficiently adapted to silence, relying almost exclusively on sign language to communicate.